ejmastnak/ejmastnak.com/content/tutorials/arch/usb.md

 {{< toc level="2" title="Contents of this article" >}}

-**Drives must be mounted:** to interact with the files on a USB drive from your computer, you have to mount the file system stored on the USB drive's data partition onto a dedicated *mount point* on your computer's file system (Windows/macOS and most desktop environments usually do this for you).
+**Drives must be mounted:** to interact with the files on a USB drive from your computer, you have to mount the file system stored on the USB drive's data partition onto a dedicated *mount point* on your computer's file system (Windows/macOS and most desktop environments usually do this for you, but the same mechanism is used under the hood).

-You can mount drives manually or automate the process with an auxiliary program.
+You can either mount drives manually or automate the process with an auxiliary program.
 In practice most people will automount (I show how to do this with `udiskie` at the end of the article), but you'll probably learn something if you go through the manual process at least a few times first.

 ## Mounting a USB drive